vhaghani26/rocketchip/README.md

 #### dag_mechip2.pdf
 `dag_mechip2.pdf` was generated using the command `snakemake --dag | dot -Tpdf > dag_mechip2.pdf`.
 The file is a visual depiction of the workflow that is generated based on the dependencies of each rule.

-#### mechip2.slurm
-The `mechip2.slurm` file is a sample SLURM file that can be used as a template for those wishing to run the workflow on the cluster/HPC.

 ## Outputs
 There are several output directories, each containing a component of the pipeline.
 These directories are automatically generated when the analysis is run and outputs are automatically sorted into each directory.